-- Part of the offer will include putting down a good faith deposit (GFD) in the amount of 3% of the total purchase price and this amount will need to be in the escrow company’s hands within 3 days of contract signing.
+- Part of the offer will include putting down a good faith deposit (GFD) in the amount of 3% (common in this market) of the total purchase price.
+This amount will need to be in the escrow company’s hands within 3 days of contract signing.
 The GFD is applied to the full purchase price and will be refunded if the buyer backs out of the contract for a valid reason, before removal of all contingencies.
 If the buyer is found at fault, then this deposit can be forfeited to the seller.
 (Read more on the good faith deposit.)

 - If they are lucky and there is nothing wrong with the home, then the buyer will remove the inspection contingency, which means they can no longer cancel the contract for physical conditions, unless something really unusual surfaces during the escrow period.